MJeremy2017/system-design/database/sharding/README.md

 - Key-based sharding (hashing).
 - Range-based sharding.

+In the data sharding, the shard-key should be carefully chosen with

+- A key that is used in queries a lot.
+- Has great cardinality (granularity) so that data can be dispersed in different shards.

 # Dynamic/Consistent Hashing

 Split data into `virtual nodes`, and each `physical node(machine)` would take a series of `virtual nodes`.